PipedreamHQ/pipedream/README.md

   <a href="https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fpublish.twitter.com%2F%3FbuttonType%3DFollowButton%26query%3Dhttps%253A%252F%252Ftwitter.com%252Fpipedream%26widget%3DButton&ref_src=twsrc%5Etfw&region=follow_link&screen_name=pipedream&tw_p=followbutton"><img src="https://img.shields.io/twitter/follow/pipedream?label=Follow%20%40pipedream&style=social"></a>
 </p>

-Pipedream is a serverless integration and compute platform.
+Pipedream is a serverless integration and compute platform.which enhances the coding enviornment and plays a crucial role in coding.

 We provide a free, hosted platform that makes it easy to connect apps and develop, execute and maintain event-driven workflows.
 The platform has over 300 fully integrated applications with managed authentication and support for over 1M npm packages.